Kong/kong-mesh-dist-kubernetes/README.md

 - Use https://github.com/Kong/kong-dist-kubernetes to run Kong
-- Start a Service B that uses ncat to listen on 8080
+- Start a Service B that uses ncat to listen on 8080 and a Kong sidecar
-- Start a Service A that sends `date` to Service B
+- Start a Service A that sends `date` to Service B and a Kong sidecar
-- Start Kong as a mesh sidecar in the same pod as Service A
 - Configure Kong and the pod iptables to send all traffic transparently through Kong

 ## Prerequisites